lisajlau/Udacity-RoboND-Perception-Project/writeup.md

 Here are the steps required to detect objects from surroundings:

-1. Get input from ROS
+1. Get input from ROS, and convert to point cloud
-2. Ros message to point cloud
+2. Satistical filtering to remove noise
 3. Voxel grid downsampling
 4. PassThrough Filter
 5. RANSAC Plane Segmentation